aimug-org/alc-docs/main-docs/blog/2025-03-20-ai-cancer-detection-breakthrough/index.md

     style E fill:#9cf
 ```

-Vinika's journey into AI-powered cancer research began with a personal connection—her grandfather's battle with hepatocellular carcinoma.
+Venika's journey into AI-powered cancer research began with a personal connection—her grandfather's battle with hepatocellular carcinoma.
 This form of liver cancer is the third leading cause of cancer-related deaths worldwide and presents unique challenges due to its varying nature between patients.

 Her research focuses on the P53 protein, specifically its DNA binding region, which plays a critical role in controlling tumor growth.
 When mutations occur in this protein—as they do in approximately 50% of HTC patients—cancer cells can replicate without bounds, leading to aggressive cancer proliferation.
 Even a single amino acid change in the DNA binding domain can significantly alter the protein's stability and binding affinity, dramatically affecting cancer progression.